 Priscilla is extremely hardworking, curious, and competitive.
 Her efforts in school do not go unnoticed, and teachers often name her as a student assistant or “cupboard girl.”
 She truly is a servant leader and is always looking to help others in whatever way she can, always being an example to those around her!

 In the future, Priscilla wants to become a lawyer and serve as an advocate to ensure that Ghana is more just.
-We have no doubt she will accomplish her goals, and the GEC family so proud of the young woman she is becoming!
+We have no doubt she will accomplish her goals, and the GEC family is so proud of the young woman she is becoming!

 1. What were some graduation highlights?